clemsonMakerspace/admin/meeting-minutes/Spring-2018/2018-02-01_team_meeting.md

 # Agenda

+## Timesheets (0 minutes)
+- Make sure you sent in your timesheet

 ## Training matrix (5 minutes)
 - Everyone has everything completed except the Othermill training.
-  - Need to be certified as soon as possible (2018-02-07).
+- Need to be certified by 2018-02-07 at the ABSOLUTE latest.
 - Yan-Jing: Help new interns that haven't completed the hands on training.

 ## Purchases (8 minutes)
 - Key lock box to store an A and B key.
 See: https://www.amazon.com/ORIA-Storage-4-Digit-Combination-Resettable/dp/B073RXZNKK/ref=sr_1_1_sspa?ie=UTF8&qid=1517413412&sr=8-1-spons&keywords=key+lock+box&psc=1&smid=A2FOADTO08BQD0
 - Windows Tablet with dongle for ethernet connection for 3ft ethernet cable.
   - Where are we on having this tablet functioning for the interns?
-    - Owen:
+    - (Owen: Look to nolan for updates. btw 3 feet is obnoxiously short.
+Minimum 6 foot.
+Recommend 10-12ft.)

 ## Nursing project (7 minutes)
 - Nolan:
   - How many clips are we printing?
   - Timeline?
+ - (Owen: Not clear to me what it means that we are printing clips?)

 ## Bulk Filament Order (5 minutes)
 - Order eSun when it comes time.